Submachine gun: Post–World War II

+Cold War

 1950s

-In 1954, Israel introduced a 9 mm Parabellum open-bolt, blowback-operated submachine gun called the Uzi (after its designer Uziel Gal).
+In 1954, Israel introduced a 9mm Parabellum open-bolt, blowback-operated submachine gun called the Uzi (after its designer Uziel Gal).
 The Uzi was one of the first weapons to use a telescoping bolt design with the magazine housed in the pistol grip for a shorter weapon.
 The Uzi has become the most popular submachine gun in the world, with over 10 million units sold, more than any other submachine gun.

 In 1959, Beretta introduced the Model 12.
-This 9 mm Parabellum submachine gun was a complete break with previous Beretta designs.
+This 9mm Parabellum submachine gun was a complete break with previous Beretta designs.
 It is a small, compact, very well made SMG and among the first to use a telescoping bolt design.
 The M12 was designed for mass production and was made largely of stamped steel and welded together.
 It is identified by its tubular shape receiver, double pistol grips, a side folding stock and the magazine housed in front of the trigger guard.
 The M12 uses the same magazines as the Model 38 series.

 Submachine guns in the Korean War

-Submachine guns proved to be an important weapon system once again in the Korean War (25 June 1950 – 27 July 1953).
+Submachine guns again proved to be an important weapon system in the Korean War (25 June 1950 – 27 July 1953).
 The Korean People's Army (KPA) and the Chinese People's Volunteer Army (PVA) fighting in Korea received massive numbers of the PPSh-41, in addition to the North Korean Type 49 and the Chinese Type 50, which were both licensed copies of the PPSh-41 with small mechanical revisions.
-Though relatively inaccurate, the Chinese PPSh has a high rate of fire and was well-suited to the close-range firefights that typically occurred in that conflict, especially at night.
+While lacking the accuracy of the U.S. M1 Garand and M1 carbine, it provided more firepower at short distances and was well-suited to the close-range firefights that typically occurred in that conflict, especially at night.
 United Nations Command forces in defensive outposts or on patrol often had trouble returning a sufficient volume of fire when attacked by companies of infantry armed with the PPSh.
-Some U.S. infantry officers ranked the PPSh as the best combat weapon of the war: while lacking the accuracy of the U.S. M1 Garand and M1 carbine, it provided more firepower at short distances.
-As infantry Captain (later General) Hal Moore, stated: "on full automatic it sprayed a lot of bullets and most of the killing in Korea was done at very close ranges and it was done quickly – a matter of who responded faster.
+As infantry Captain (later General) Hal Moore stated: "on full automatic it sprayed a lot of bullets and most of the killing in Korea was done at very close ranges and it was done quickly—a matter of who responded faster.
 In situations like that it outclassed and outgunned what we had.
 A close-in patrol fight was over very quickly and usually we lost because of it."
 U.S. servicemen, however, felt that their M2 carbines were superior to the PPSh-41 at the typical engagement range of 100–150 meters.